jay27694/Data-Mining-Classification-Algorithms/README.md

 This repository contains data mining classification algorithms implemented on the give datasets.

 The implemented algorithms are kNN, Centroid, Linear Regration, and SVM.
-It also contains the implimentation for k Fold Cross Validation F-Test feature selection.
+It also contains the implimentation for k Fold Cross Validation and F-Test feature selection.